-If you choose to study Engineering at unibz, this degree course will provide you with wide knowledge and crucial skills in the fields of industrial and mechanical engineering.
+If you choose to study engineering at unibz, you can start your study career with the Bachelor in Industrial Mechanical Engineering.
+This study programme will provide you with wide knowledge and crucial skills in the field and its related areas.

-This study programme is subdivided into three majors.
+This study programme is subdivided into four majors:

-This unique dual study programme in Logistics and Production is offered in collaboration with Assoimprenditori Alto Adige, the association of the local entrepreneurs.
-The duration of the course is extended to four years.
-In the first year you study full time whereas in the remaining three years you'll be alternating work and study.
+These nationwide unique dual study programmes in Logistics and Production and Automation are offered in collaboration with Assoimprenditori Alto Adige, the association of the local entrepreneurs.
+Students specialising in Logistics and Production and Automation have the opportunity to combine studies and work.
+In this case the duration of the course is extended to four years.
+In the first year you study full time whereas starting with the second year you'll be alternating work and study.

 Bachelor class: L-9